-Other knobs in any position.
+Control knobs not mentioned may be in any position.

-Meter should show a deflection to the red mark on the scale.
-If necessary any deviation can be recorded by means of the potentiometer marked "Sensitivity Amplifier Input" situated on the front panel.
-Adjust with screwdriver.
+The meter should now show a deflection to the red mark on the scale.
+Possible deviations being corrected by the potentiometer marked SENSITIVITY - AMPLIFIER INPUT on the front panel, with the aid of a screwdriver.